island-lang/island-lang.github.io/README.md

 pattern Date(seperatorCharacterSet: Set<string>) of (day, month, year) in string
 	day = accept IntegerNumber(1, 31)

-	let seperator = accept if _ in seperatorCharacterSet month = accept IntegerNumber(1, 12)
+	let seperator = accept if it in seperatorCharacterSet month = accept IntegerNumber(1, 12)
 	accept separator // The accepted character must be the same as the one previously captured